GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

     // uses transform which creates a new vector from the first using the
     // return value (the square of the values) from the lambda.
 Note the return
     // value is not explicitly provided since the compiler can figure it out.
-    // The for_each function then uses another lamda to print the results vector<int> retV;
+    // The for_each function then uses another lambda to print the results vector<int> retV;
     transform(v.begin(), v.end(), back_inserter(retV), [](int n) { return n * n; } );
     for_each(retV.begin(), retV.end(), [] (int n) { cout << n << "  "; } );